Hazards Planning Center

 Louisette Scott will discuss:

-• Keeping the historic context of your community intact while reducing risk through hazard mitigation
+• Keeping the historical context of your community intact while reducing risk through hazard mitigation

 • Embracing mitigation to protect historic properties